Lancelot Cayley Shadwell: Later life

 Bronze plaque dedicated to the memory of RAF Flying Officer Lancelot Rodney Cayley Shadwell (1912–1943).
 Former Handicraft Centre, Kingston Deverill.

-In 1937, Shadwell and his new wife retired to Kingston Deverill in Wiltshire where they built a modest home, Barley Close, overlooking the ancient ford over the River Wylye.
+In 1937, Shadwell and his new wife retired to Kingston Deverill in Wiltshire where they built a modest home, Barley Close, that was overlooking the ancient ford over the River Wylye.

 It was during his time in Kingston Deverill that Shadwell published his last known work, Rifts in the Storm, a moving and very personal response to the death of his son, RAF Flying Officer Lancelot Rodney Cayley Shadwell, who was shot down over the Netherlands in 1943.
 Rifts in the Storm is a short anthology of his poems, some of which had been previously published in the Daily Telegraph, Morning Post and Montreal Star.
-It is an immensely personal work, dedicated, in Shadwell's words: "To those Chosen Ones—the gallant souls of the RAF who held the skies for England against enormous odds, and then-spreading their wings anew, soared away to other and brighter skies beyond our ken."
+It is a highly personal work, dedicated, in Shadwell's words: "To those Chosen Ones—the gallant souls of the RAF who held the skies for England against enormous odds, and then-spreading their wings anew, soared away to other and brighter skies beyond our ken."

 Rodney's death also inspired Shadwell to convert Kingston Deverill's former Methodist Chapel into a community workshop for producing crafts for charity.
 He named it the Memorial Handicraft Centre and installed a bronze plaque recording the date and circumstances of his son's death.
 In 1957, the centre was sold to the local postmaster who made it his home and gave it the name by which its location is still known today: Rodney Cottages.

 That same year, Lancelot and Mary moved to Lyndhurst in the New Forest.
 He died seven years later at the age of 81.
 Mary died in 1969, aged 77, six months after opening her own one-woman exhibition of paintings at Southampton's Hamwic Gallery.